Ridhwit/Telecom-Customer-Churn-Predictor/README.md

 - Precision (Churn): 0.92
 - Recall (Churn): 0.97
 - F1-score (Churn): 0.94
+By applying SMOTEENN, the model's performance improved drastically, particularly in predicting the minority class (churn), leading to better recall and more accurate results.

 Confusion Matrix:

 ## 🎯 Business Objective
-To identify and predict potential customer churn, enabling telecom businesses to retain more customers by offering personalized retention plans before they leave.
+Customer churn prediction is crucial for telecom companies to:

+- Identify high-risk customers and proactively intervene to retain them.
+- Minimize customer attrition by offering personalized incentives and services.
+- Improve customer satisfaction and loyalty by addressing issues before they lead to churn.

 ## 📈 Output & Impact
 - **Output**: Predicts whether a given customer is likely to churn.